benoitballester/inserm-ML-workshop-266/README.md

 You need to install tensorflow and keras R packages.
 See the following link for explanations: https://tensorflow.rstudio.com/installation/gpu/local_gpu/ Ideally, you should install libraries for GPUs if you have an Nvidia GPU.
-If not, you can also install tensorflow and keras for cpu.
+If not, you can also install tensorflow and keras for CPU.

 The following R libraries must be installed (using install.packages() function):
 - pROC, reticulate, tensorflow, keras, reticulate, glmnet, doParallel, ranger, e1071, gkmSVM, data.table, ggplot2, gplots,